h0m3/fixscr/README.md

 The config file is really simple and reminds a simple `xorg.conf` file.

-You can see the example `fixscr.example` inside this repository or see the wiki where every option is available.
+You can see the example `fixscr.example` inside this repository or see the [wiki](https://github.com/h0m3/fixscr/wiki) where every option is explained.

 Then you just type `fixscr pattern` or `fixscr` in any terminal emulator or execute dialog (ALT+F2) to load a screen setup.